Add, remove & assign phone numbers on demand

 Since it’s a virtual number, there’s no need to buy an additional device or invest in expensive hardware.
 The monthly charges are also lower than those of PBX systems.
 With Chalkboard, you can share numbers among team members.
 This way, any time a customer calls, someone will be there to answer their calls.

 Want to improve your marketing through texts?
-Chalkboard has advanced chat features that allow you to build fruitful relationships with your customers.
+Chalkboard has advanced messaging features that allow you to build fruitful relationships with your customers.
 You don’t have to type multiple texts when sending mass messages either.
-Group broadcast allows you to reach several contacts with a single message.
+Broadcast SMS allows you to reach several contacts with a single message.

 If you or your team members can’t take a call, you can use auto-reply to send a pre-written message to the caller and keep the conversation alive.

-Download Chalkboard and start your free trial.
+Download Chalkboard and try it now.
 For small businesses, it’s the right alternative to the Panasonic PBX business phone system.